 It gets better than that, though.
 The card offers 500 bonus Aeroplan points for every $2,000 spent in a calendar month, up to a maximum of 1,500 Aeroplan points per month.
 If you theoretically spent $2,000 per month in a category eligible to earn 3x points, you’d earn a total of 6,500 points, or 3.25x Aeroplan points per dollar spent.

-This is the best rewards structure we’ve seen on a co-branded airline credit card, in my opinion.
-And that’s only the beginning, since spending can also earn you elite status and flight reward discount vouchers.
+This is the best rewards structure you’ll find on a co-branded airline credit card, in my opinion.
+And that’s only the beginning since spending can also earn you elite status and flight reward discount vouchers.

 - Cardmembers can maintain Aeroplan Elite 25K status by spending $15,000 on the card in a calendar year

 - Cardmembers can get a one-tier status upgrade when they spend $50,000 on the card in a calendar year; this means that if you otherwise earn Aeroplan Elite 25K status by spending $15,000 on the card, your status would be upgraded to Aeroplan Elite 35K status, though if you’re an Aeroplan Elite 75K member you could use this boost to earn Super Elite status

 Aeroplan Elite 25K or Elite 35K could come in handy if you fly Air Canada with any frequency, as you can receive perks like priority check-in, early boarding, upgrades, and more.
 Unfortunately, this is just Star Alliance Silver status, so it won’t get you as many perks on other airlines as you’d get with Star Alliance Gold status.